 - the financial structure of your institution.
 Where does funding come from?
 Who controls or influences funding sources?

 Once you understand financial conditions you may want to modify your priorities.
-For example, if money is available for technological resources but not for library books, look for technology that will benefit Classics; don't abandon requests for books, but supplement them with other efforts.
-Or, if a local military buff can be induced to fund a conference on ancient warfare, it may be good for your program to organize such a conference even if you have little interest in the subject.
+For example, if money is available for technological resources but not for library books, look for technology that will benefit Classics; requests for books need not be abandoned, but supplement them with other efforts.
+The development office will probably not try to redirect funding for Classics-specific purposes.
+If a local military buff, say, can be induced to contribute books about ancient warfare or fund a conference, it may be good for your program to start a special collection or organize such a conference even if this has not been a program emphasis.
+External friends and supporters are always good to have.

-Understand the power structure of your institution.
+2. Understand the power structure of your institution.
 Who makes important decisions?
 What are their interests?
-As in the preceding, look for ways to take advantage of special interests of these decision-makers.
+As in the preceding, look for ways to take advantage of the special interests of these decision-makers.

 - Faculty and students in many other areas